 In addition, certain items, such as chocolate, are not eligible to be placed on the trolley because they’re temperature sensitive and need to be packed with ice.
-The team included a visual signal on the work order to notify workers which products could be placed on the trolley for final packaging.
+So, the team included a visual signal on the work order to notify workers which products they could place on the trolley for final packaging.

-When the size of the markets shifted due to the pandemic, the team added Kanban signals.
-The number of Kanban signals represents the number of inventory items needed by the customer and the time to complete the route.
+When the size of the markets shifted due to the pandemic, the team added kanban signals.
+The number of Kanban signals represents the number of inventory items the customer needs and the time to complete the route.
 This visual system enabled the team to see and understand they would not run out and, at the same time, not over-produce.

 Change for the Better

-The Kanban system provides the information everyone needs to stay on the same page.
+The kanban system provides everyone with the information needed to stay on the same page.
 Managers can focus on problem-solving and meeting customers’ needs instead of relaying instructions to the workforce.
 The process enables more visibility into production rates versus demand, inventory levels, and any issues encountered along the way.
 And each team member in the process has the visual tools needed to make adjustments based on demand.
 The team can see and solve problems quickly before they get out of control, enabling flexibility when fluctuating demands are ruling the day.

 The system also provides an efficient way to meet customer expectations without sacrificing employee safety or product quality during this challenging time.
-Looking ahead, the team is looking to improve its e-Kanban app, so it has the ability to match demand.
+Looking ahead, the team is looking to improve its e-kanban app, so it can match to demand.